MicrosoftDocs/memdocs/sccm/develop/reference/osd/platformapplicabilityconditions.md

 ms.collection: M365-identity-device-management
 ---
 # PlatformApplicabilityConditions
-`PlatformApplicabilityConditions` contains a list of supported platforms for an operating system deployment driver in System Center Configuration Manager.
+`PlatformApplicabilityConditions` contains a list of supported platforms for an operating system deployment driver in Configuration Manager.

 > [!NOTE]
 >  If `PlatformApplicabilityConditions` has no child nodes, it is assumed that the driver supports all platforms.